 Peer-reviewed research shows the following effects in neurofeedback applications to Parkinson’s Disease:

 – improved motor symptoms, on a par with other therapies such as rTMS – while being non-invasive and drug-free

 General (non-PD specific) effects of neurofeedback training include:

 – overall increased fine motor skills

 Chronic Pain is another application for neurofeedback, where studies have demonstrated its efficacy.

 Subjectively, PD sufferers find neurofeedback training calming, reassuring and report an improved sense of feeling being part of their body.

-In healthy patients, this growth was faster than the rate of neurodegeneration in PD.
-Research has yet to confirm that this works for PD specifically.
+Neurofeedback can positively affect white matter growth.
+In healthy patients, this growth was faster than the rate of neurodegeneration in neurodegenerative conditions.
+Research has yet to confirm that this works for these conditions specifically.